rtv/Stage/README.txt

 Citations
 ---------
 If you use Stage in your work, we'd appreciate a citation.
-At the time of writing, the most suitable reference is:
+At the time of writing, the most suitable reference is either:

+RIchard Vaughan.
+"Massively Multiple Robot Simulations in Stage", Swarm Intelligence (to appear 2008), Springer.

+Or, if you are using Player/Stage:

 Brian Gerkey, Richard T. Vaughan and Andrew Howard.
 "The Player/Stage
 Project: Tools for Multi-Robot and Distributed Sensor Systems"